Distributional Instruments: Identification and Estimation with Quantile Least Squares: The Q--LS estimator in the linear model

 Outside of the pure location case, Q--LS remains consistent under distributional relevance even when mean relevance fails or the conditional mean is misspecified, because it exploits shifts in the \emph{entire} distribution of $X\mid Z$.
-In settings where both mean relevance and distributional relevance hold and the efficient IV $h^*(Z)$ lies in the closure of the quantile-generated class $\mathcal{H}$, Q--LS again attains the same efficiency bound as optimal 2SLS.
-In more general cases where $h^*(Z)\notin\mathcal{H}$, Q--LS is efficient within $\mathcal{H}$ but may be slightly less efficient than an oracle 2SLS that can use arbitrary functions of $Z$ as instruments.
+In designs where both mean relevance and distributional relevance hold and the efficient IV $h^*(Z)$ lies in the closure of the quantile-generated class $\mathcal{H}$, Q--LS again attains the same efficiency bound as optimal 2SLS.
+When $h^*(Z)\notin\mathcal{H}$, Q--LS is efficient within $\mathcal{H}$ but may be slightly less efficient than an oracle 2SLS that can use arbitrary functions of $Z$ as instruments.
 The main gain of Q--LS is robustness: it can remain strongly identified in settings where the classical first-stage mean shift is close to zero but the distribution of $X\mid Z$ varies substantially with $Z$.

+When the endogenous regressor is (or can be reduced to) a binary treatment $X=D\in\{0,1\}$, Q--LS also admits a familiar LATE interpretation under additional structure.
+In the positive-normalized version, the Q--LS index $H = h(Z)$ is a convex combination of conditional quantiles of $D\mid Z$, which collapses possibly high-dimensional instruments into a \emph{single scalar} encouragement variable.
+Under standard IV validity and a no-defiers monotonicity condition with respect to $H$, the 2SLS coefficient using $H$ as the sole instrument can be written as a \emph{positive-weighted} average of local average treatment effects for units whose treatment status changes as $H$ increases.
+Thus, in binary-treatment applications, Q--LS can be viewed not only as a strength/efficiency device but also as a way to construct a scalar monotone instrument that delivers a conventional LATE interpretation (see Appendix~\ref{app:late} for details).

+In the binary-treatment case, the scalar Q--LS index also admits a LATE representation with nonnegative weights on adjacent ``index-complier'' groups (Appendix~\ref{app:late}), and these weights can be estimated in practice, so the researcher can diagnose which parts of the instrument support contribute most to the Q--LS effect.
+In addition, because the Q--LS index is built as a convex combination of conditional quantiles, the estimated weight vector \(\hat{w}\) reveals which parts of the \(D\mid Z\) distribution (e.g.\ central vs.\ tail quantiles) contribute most to instrument strength.